 So, this study appears to point not to a deficit of jobs being caused by automation, but a surplus of jobs.
 It’s true that many lower-skilled jobs might eventually be rendered obsolete, but as long as the human workers in those roles are retrained and upskilled, there will be better (and more lucrative) opportunities waiting for them on the other side of the digital revolution.

 Yes, robots and AI are going to change the world of business, but arguably for the better.
 By 2027, judging by current standards, it’s predicted there will be some incredible skill shortfalls - 23% in negotiating skills and a whopping 59% in programming skills.
 There will also be a 4% increase in healthcare workers and a 7% increase in salespeople.

 The solution?
 Retrain lower-skilled workers in the areas where deficits are set to appear and allow the simple work to be automated.
 Freeing human workers from dull and monotonous tasks will add more value to their work lives (and their bank accounts) and allow them to focus on the actual human tasks.

 A great example is the fraud analysis sector in banking.
 Roughly 50% of the effort of a typical fraud team is taken up by assembling the data they need to conduct their analysis.
 With regulators putting increasing pressure on banks to do more checking, intelligent AI automation can immediately take away 50% of the task.
 This gives these highly skilled workers the chance to do more with their time and focus on the tasks that an AI simply couldn’t achieve.
 (You can read more about this in another of our recent articles here.)

 So yes, AI is going to make work more human, but it’s going to take a little bit of effort on the part of businesses and workers alike.

 If you are about to embark on automation or are scaling up your digital workforce, we’d love to talk to you.
-Whatever stage in your journey, we can help.Posted over 1 year ago
+Whatever stage in your journey, we can help.Posted almost 2 years ago